vega/vega-lite/CONTRIBUTING.md

 For development, once you have [setup the repository](#repository-setup), you can run `yarn site` to serve the github page locally at [http://localhost:4000/vega-lite/](http://localhost:4000/vega-lite/).

 Note that when you checkout different branches, the compiled JavaScript for the website might be reset.
-You will have to run `yarn build:site` to recompile the JavaScript so that interactive examples work.
+You might have to run `yarn build:site` to recompile the JavaScript so that interactive examples work.

 ### Documentation Guide